reticula-network/reticula-python/examples/static_network_percolation/README.md

 external field, called `isotropoc_chi`.

 The code tries to utilise all cores on your computer without using separate Python processes.
-Remember that while all the computations that run inside `dag` library functions can be parallelised, the more Python functions we run in the `cc_analysis` function, which is the multi-threaded part of your code, [the lower your overall speedup is going to be][amdahl].
-In this example, the networks with a lower `p` values spend less calculation time in the `dag` library (i.e. the functions `dag.random_gnp_graph` and `dag.connected_components` run faster for less dense network) but slightly more time in the Python functions since larger number of components means more calculation time for list comprehensions.
+Remember that while almost all the computations that run inside Reticulum library functions can be parallelised, the more Python functions we run in the `cc_analysis` function, which is the multi-threaded part of your code, [the lower your overall speedup is going to be][amdahl].
+In this example, the networks with a lower `p` values spend less calculation time in the Reticulum library (i.e. the functions `reticulum.random_gnp_graph` and `reticulum.connected_components` run faster for less dense network) but slightly more time in the Python functions since larger number of components means more calculation time for list comprehensions.

 [gnp]: https://en.wikipedia.org/wiki/Erd%C5%91s%E2%80%93R%C3%A9nyi_model